How Much Does Tree Stump Removal Cost? Cost to Remove a Tree Stump, Explained

 Sometimes a stump can regenerate growth.
 So-called “zombie trees” can spoil a landscape design.
 Even worse, sprouts that grow through sucker roots near the surface can not only produce new trees where they may be unwanted, but they can also damage plumbing.

-Tree Stump Removal Cost: DIY vs. Hiring a Professional
+Tree Stump Removal: DIY vs. Hiring a Professional

 Some jobs are better left to the professionals, and removing a tree stump is probably one of those.

 You may think the key benefit of removing a tree stump yourself is that you’ll save money.
 However, it doesn’t necessarily turn out that way, especially if you have to rent or buy equipment to get the job done.